 - Venus: Recent volcanic eruptions and the apparent significant slowing of rotation

-- Earth: Rapid decline of magnetic field; inner core melting; black smokers; rapidly collapsing "ancient" features; "recently" formed mantle upwelling (beneath New England)
+- Earth: Rapid decline of magnetic field; inner core melting; black smokers; rapidly collapsing "ancient" features; varied temperatures throughout the Earth nowhere near equilibrium (even though the vast majority of its radioactivity is not in the core or mantel but in the continental crust); "recently" formed mantle upwelling (beneath New England)

-- Moon: rsr.org/moon#TLP cites unexpected heat, dust, molten outer core, volcanism, radon & helium emissions, recession, and two major but "temporary" dust clouds gravitationally held in two of the Earth/Moon Lagrange points
+- Moon: rsr.org/moon#TLP cites unexpected heat, dust, molten outer core, volcanism, many young craters, ubiquitous micrometeorites, radon & helium emissions, recession, and two major but "temporary" dust clouds gravitationally held in two of the Earth/Moon Lagrange points

 - Mars: Eruption of water vapor plumes to 200 kilometers, water on the equator, "inexplicable" methane plumes randomly belch out thousands of tons at a time of this organic gas which "really shouldn't be there" says NASA's Chris Webster; and outgassing of its moons Phobos and Deimos

 - Jupiter: Moon Europa erupting and Io giving off 10x more heat than tidal pumping can explain

 - Saturn: Rings are young & changing; Enceladus ejecting plasma & erupting (hear RSR & former JPL system administrator)